matushorvath/pdp11/2.11bsd/Notes.md

 ====

 - hostname as input parameter
-- time zone as input parameter
+- timezone as input parameter
 - root password as input parameter, or generated and exposed